PointConv: Deep Convolutional Networks on 3D Point Clouds: PointConv

 PointConv learns a network to approximate the continuous weights for convolution.
 For each input point, we can compute the weights from the MLPs using its relative coordinates.
 Figure \ref{fig3}(a) shows an example continuous weight function for convolution.
 With a point cloud input as a discretization of the continuous input, a discrete convolution can be computed by Fig.~\ref{fig3}(b) to extract the local features, which would work (with potentially different approximation accuracy) for different point cloud samples (Figure \ref{fig3}(b-d)), including a regular grid (Figure \ref{fig3}(d)).
 Note that in a raster image, the relative positions in local region are fixed.
 Then PointConv (which takes only relative positions as input for the weight functions) would output the same weight and density across the whole image, where it reduces to the conventional discretized convolution.

 In order to aggregate the features in the entire point set, we use a hierarchical structure that is able to combine detailed small region features into abstract features that cover a larger spatial extent.
 The hierarchical structure we use is composed by several \textit{feature encoding modules}, which is similar to the one used in PointNet++ \cite{qi2017pointnet++}.
 Each module is roughly equivalent to one layer in a convolutional CNN.
 The key layers in each \textit{feature encoding module} are the sampling layer, the grouping layer and the PointConv.
-More details can be found in the supplementary material.

 The drawback of this approach is that each filter needs to be approximated by a network, hence is very inefficient.
 In Sec.\ref{IMP}, we propose an efficient approach to implement PointConv.